Burt Gillett: Personal life

-Several golden age animators, among them Shamus Culhane, Bill Littlejohn, Izzy Klein, Grim Natwick and Jack Zander, were of the opinion that Gillett was mentally unstable.
-In his autobiography, Culhane speculates that Gillett suffered from bipolar disorder, and notes that he swung from excessive enthusiasm to violent rages to paranoia (once attacking Culhane himself with a spindle when they worked together at Van Beuren's studio), and that he was eventually institutionalized for many years.
-Several of Culhane's statements have been questioned by historians.
+Several golden age animators, among them Shamus Culhane, Jack Kinney, Izzy Klein, Bill Littlejohn, Grim Natwick, and Jack Zander, were of the opinion that Gillett was mentally unstable.
+In his autobiography, Culhane speculated Gillett suffered from bipolar disorder, noting he quickly swung from violent rages to excessive enthusiasm at random.
+In an interview, Jack Kinney claimed he was a nervous, impulsive individual at Disney.
+Animator and writer Izzy Klein recalled Gillett's operation of Van Beuren's cartoon studio as highly erratic and uncertain.
+Culhane also alleged he was eventually institutionalized for several years, but some of Culhane's statements has been questioned by historians.